 I talked joyfully (and unapologetically) to potential clients and employers about how easily hooked I was, and how many different things I'd been involved with over the years.
 I started to notice how my enormous range of experiences actually benefitted the world around me.
 I sought out more opportunities to use my natural way of being in constructive ways.

 Suddenly, the world jumped open.
 I started to get work that didn't just accommodate my way of doing things; it was designed for who I was.
 People began to come to me specifically for my quick-thinking, get-started approach, rather than despite it.
+I developed a portfolio career.

 How could you reframe the aspects of your character that you've been trying to hide, and start seeing them as assets rather than hindrances?